$3.99 Flat Rate Shipping* Click here for details

 Many people prefer this method of grain preparation because the grains can be sprouted in large batches and dried for storage.
 They can then be ground into flour as needed and made into bread without the need for soaking or souring afterward.

-Sprouting is also a good way to prepare whole grains, like brown rice, that will be consumed as a side dish.
+Sprouting is also a good way to prepare whole grains that will be consumed as a side dish.

 Sprouting at home, under sanitary conditions, is considered perfectly safe.